 Always eager to enjoy the simple things in life, Gzowski students love baking - and eating!

-At the end of the school year, Gzowski College and the Deparment of Mathematics celebrate the mathematical constant Pi (3.14159...) with a creative baking competition.
+On March 14, Gzowski College and the Department of Mathematics celebrate the mathematical constant Pi (3.14159...) with a creative pie baking competition.

 Anishinaabe Art from the Trent University Collection, Enwayaang, Gzowski College